Azure/osdu-infrastructure/infra/templates/osdu-r3-mvp/README.md

 ## Setup the Common KeyVault

 The script ./scripts/install.sh will conveniently setup the common things that are necessary to execute a pipeline.
+You must be logged in as an administrator of the tenant to run this script because it is creating an active directory user for integration testing purposes.
 - Run the script with your subscription ID as the first argument.
-- Note the files (azure-aks-gitops-ssh-key and azure-aks-node-ssh-key.pub) that have appeared in the .ssh directory.
+- Note the files (azure-aks-gitops-ssh-key and azure-aks-node-ssh-key.pub) that have appeared in the scripts/.ssh directory.
 You will need these in a later step.

 ### Installed Common Resources